-Each entering freshman whose recalculated high school GPA in all college preparatory courses (10th through 12th grades) is above a 3.50 and whose combined SAT I score equals or exceeds 1,100, or whose ACT score is equal to or exceeds 23, is eligible to receive a Presidential Scholarship of \$2,500.
-Renewal criterion: 3.00 G.P.A. or higher.
+Each entering freshman whose recalculated academic, weighted 10th through 12th high school GPA is above a 3.5 and whose combined SAT 1 scores equal or exceed 1100 (SAT Critical Reading and SAT Math), or whose ACT composite score is equal to or exceeds 23 may be eligible to receive a Presidential Scholarship.
+Renewal criterion: 3.0 GPA or higher.